heedy/heedy/README.md

 This repository is just the backend server - to automatically gather data, you'll want to run the apps on your devices, which will automatically sync to ConnectorDB:

-- [LaptopLogger](https://github.com/connectordb/connectordb-laptoplogger) - an app that gathers data about your computer usage (such as keypresses and active application)
+- [LaptopLogger](https://github.com/connectordb/connectordb-laptoplogger) - an app that gathers data about your computer usage (such as keypresses and active application).
+It is included by default in the windows desktop version of ConnectorDB.
 - [Android App](https://github.com/connectordb/connectordb-android) - Gathers several metrics from your android phone in the background, including step count and current activity.
+- [Chrome Extension](https://github.com/connectordb/connectordb-chrome) - Gathers your web browsing history, allowing you to keep track of how much time you spend on various websites.
 - [Python API](https://github.com/connectordb/connectordb-python) - gives full access to ConnectorDB, and allows you to write your own data-gathering apps (such as integrating custom sensors and devices), as well as data-analysis or IoT apps, which make use of your data (make your thermostat turn on in response to your phone's location).

 ## Rate Your life